araobp/react-myphotos/README.md

 - Photo album: closest order and datetime order
 - Location markers on Leaflet-based map
 - 360 photo viewer supporting equirectangular images
+- Extraction of datetime and location from JPEG EXIF (performed by the backend)

 ## Architecture